You’re sitting at your desk, fingers hovering over a keyboard, ready to dive into a world of clicks, bumps, and smooth glides.

 You thought mechanical keyboard switches were the whole party?

-Hold on—optical and Hall Effect switches crash in with their own flair.
+Hold on.
+Optical and Hall Effect switches crash the party.

 These high-tech alternatives ditch metal contacts for something slicker, faster, and built to last.